asynkron/protoactor-website/hugo/content/docs/tracing.md

 **The scope** allows you to manage the state of Spans.
 It can activate and deactivate them since at the current time only one Span can be active.

-## Benefits of using Opentracing
+## Benefits of using OpenTracing

-- Opentracing can be used with different distributed tracing systems, such as Zipkin, Jaeger, LightStep, DataDog, and many others.
+- OpenTracing can be used with different distributed tracing systems, such as Zipkin, Jaeger, LightStep, DataDog, and many others.
 - It provides a standardized way to collect and map data from asynchronous interactions.
-- Opentracing allows you to constantly collect up-to-date data from the runtime.
+- OpenTracing allows you to constantly collect up-to-date data from the runtime.
-- Opentracing allows you to transfer data between different threads and processes.
+- OpenTracing allows you to transfer data between different threads and processes.

 ### Examples of using distributed tracing: